AnthonyMuncherz/claudia/README.md

 Think of Claudia as your command center for Claude Code - bridging the gap between the command-line tool and a visual experience that makes AI-assisted development more intuitive and productive.

+> [!IMPORTANT]
+> **🪟 Windows-Focused Fork**: This is a Windows-specific fork of Claudia.
+While the original version only supported Linux and macOS, this fork has been specifically updated and optimized for Windows environments.
+It may work on Linux and macOS, but Windows is the primary target and the only officially supported platform.

 ## 📋 Table of Contents

 - [🌟 Overview](#-overview)